qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/authentication.rst

   assert boundle is not None
   assert boundle.isValid()

-Refer to QgsPkiBundle class documentation to extract cert/key/CAs from the bundle.
+Refer to :class:`QgsPkiBundle <qgis.core.QgsPkiBundle>` class documentation
+to extract cert/key/CAs from the bundle.

 .. _Remove_entry_from_authdb: